-A visit to Belfast to see one of that city's largest linen factories at work.
+A visit to one of the largest linen factories in Belfast.

 While there are still poor working conditions in these factories the Amalgamated Transport and General Workers Union has campaigned for the rights of workers, who are predominantly women.